JAMPS657/Personal_Projects/Personal Programming Projects/Basics of Database Query/README.md

 ![](Images/Creating_a_database.JPG)

 ## Creating A Table
 Using the "CREATE" statement, I create a table within the "olympics" database and label it "raw_data".
-This allows us to populate the database with data.
+This allows us to populate the database (i.e. import data).

 ![](Images/Using_and_populating_database.JPG)